hcoco1/Phase1_app/README.md

 7. One PATCH method.

-Challenges
+**Challenges**

- 1. Write a clean code.
+ 1. Write a clean code

- 2. Add a flag to the country cards using the PATCH method.
+ 2. Add a flag to the country cards making a patch request.

- 3. Deployment (not mandatory).
+ 3. Deployment (not mandatory)

+ 4. Responsive design.